LibrePDF/OpenPDF/openpdf-core-modern/README.md

   which uses the old Java package name `com.lowagie`.
 This will be removed in the future, so please migrate.
 * [Openpdf-core-modern](/openpdf-core-modern) - Maven artifactId: openpdf-core-modern.
 This is the modern OpenPDF core package, which uses the new Java package name `org.openpdf`.
 This is the recommended package to use in new code.

+  ## Notes
+  - New features and bugfixes can be added here.